K4TEL/atrium-alto-postprocess/README.md

 > `DOC_LINE_LANG_CLASS/` and `DOC_LINE_STATS/`, while the
 > raw text files (primary input) are stored in `../PAGE-TXT/`generated from `../PAGE_ALTO`.

-All of the input-output files and chamgable parameters are available in [config_langID.txt](config_langID.txt) 📎 where here Step 3 is split into three stages:
+All of the input-output files and changeable parameters are available in [config_langID.txt](config_langID.txt) 📎 where variables are divided into two sections according to the processing stage of Step 4 (classification or aggregation).

 #### 4.1 Classify Lines (GPU Bound)
 This script reads the extracted text files, batches lines together, and runs the FastText